 10. Microsoft Translator

-If you travel internationally, it’s crucial to have a translator app on hand.
+If you travel internationally, having a translator app on hand is crucial.
 Except for some European countries, there is no guarantee that those around you will speak English, and a translator app could make your day easy.

 Microsoft Translator offers more than 70 languages and even has an offline option, so you won’t be stranded if you don’t have cell service.